sergenyalcin/cluster-api-provider-kind/README.md

 - There is no node specific structure in the current provider implementation.
 This may be one of the future tasks, for example, how many nodes should be created in a cluster and with which resources.

 - It can be added to an optional field spec so that the control-plane node is ready.

+- A validating webhook can be written to manage the validations of fields.

 - Status conditions can be developed, for example specific types can be defined for messages and reasons.